I currently live in Anacortes, WA with my wife, Cindy. You can contact me via this website.

 I left Landed Gentry and went back to engineering but this time with no employees, working out of my home.
 I branded myself "The Builder's Engineer" and changed my website's name accordingly.
 It was a great move.
 After the recession construction gradually picked back up and so did my profitability.
 Every year since has been more successful than the previous.

-Still Creating and Selling Software
+Creating and Selling Software Until 2018

 All the while I kept ConstructionCalc going, with a trickle of sales bringing in several thousand dollars a year – more than enough to cover costs.
 And I didn’t have to do much – most of the software was written.
 I pressed disks at my home office, printed labels, and mailed them.
 Over the next few years I had the website redone a couple times until I got frustrated with website developers and decided to do it myself.
 I set up a WordPress site and maintained it.
 After a few years of that I dumped WordPress for a better, low cost online website provider with integral shopping cart.
-I create and upload all content and maintain the site to this day.

 Youth Sports and the Sedro-Woolley Chainsaws